anksank/kafka/Designing_event_driven_apps.md

 - Using the passed schema, the user data is converted to a binary object, which can be stored on a hard drive or transferred across a network.
 - To get back the user data, we use a deserializer.
 Without the user schema, the deserializer cannot convert the binary object back to the user data.
 Even with a slightly changed schema, the deserialization will fail.
 - After deserialization, the user object can be used for further processing.

+#### Generating Java Class from Avro Schema:

+- Need `avro tools` to generate the class from the avsc file.
+Use wget to download it.
+- Command to generate classes: `java -jar <name of jar> compile schema <path of the schema file> <directory where you want class files>`
+- The generated class is more verbose than usual because it uses lot of methods for performance optimization.